ljdyer/advent-of-code-2021/readme.md

 ## Results as of 25th December 2021

-- Up until 25th December 2021, I completed the puzzles using my own knowledge without any external help, with a couple of minor exceptions noted underneath the table below.
+- Up until 25th December 2021, I attempted to complete all of the puzzles on my own on the same day they were released.
-- I got **33 gold stars**, all earned on the same day that the puzzle was released.
+- I finished up with **33 gold stars**.
 - Times for solutions before 25th December 2021 are shown in light text in the format [actual time/official time (rank)].
-If the time says ??:??:??, it just means I stopped timing myself for that part.
+If the time says ??:??:??, it just means I stopped timing myself for that part but stil completed it on the same day.

 ## Finishing the problems

-- From 25th December 2021, I began completing the problems I had not been able to solve on my own with help from other people's tutorials and solutions.
+- From 25th December 2021, I began completing the problems I had not been able to solve, getting advice from the subreddit, YouTube videos of solutions, etc. where necessary.
 - Solutions after 25th December 2021 are included in **bold** text in the format **[date solved (rank)]**.
-- I currently have **36 gold stars** in total.
+- I currently have **37 gold stars** in total.

 ## Points to note